DrupalDoesNotExists/RegistryTools/README.md

 ## TO-DO

-At the moment, the project is completed and the only plans left are updating to new versions and fixing bugs.
+At the moment, the project is completed, and the only plans left are updating to new versions and fixing bugs.
 However, if necessary, changes related to the API will be made to the project.

 ## License